sravyasiripurapu/Sravya-Portfolio/README.md

 - 📧 Email: sravya0413@gmail.com
 - 🔗 LinkedIn: www.linkedin.com/in/sravyasiripurapu
-- 📞 Mobile No:414-395-0759
+- 📞 Mobile No: 414-395-0759

-#Thank you!!! for visiting my personal portfolio, feel free to reach out to me for any opportunities.
+# Thank you!!! for visiting my personal portfolio, feel free to reach out to me for any opportunities.